 Patricia M. Kim is a senior policy analyst with the China Program at the U.S. Institute of Peace.
 Her areas of expertise include Chinese foreign policy, U.S.-China relations, and East Asian security issues.
 Dr. Kim's current research portfolio includes topics ranging from U.S.-China strategic competition, China's policies toward the Korean Peninsula and U.S.-ROK alliance issues, to China-Africa relations.
 She is currently the project director of the China-Red Sea Senior Study Group at USIP which examines China's activities and influence in the Middle East and the Horn of Africa.

 Previously, Dr. Kim was a Stanton Nuclear Security Fellow at the Council on Foreign Relations, International Security Program Research Fellow at the Harvard Kennedy School of Government's Belfer Center for Science and International Affairs, and Postdoctoral Fellow at the Princeton-Harvard China and the World Program at Princeton University.
 She is currently a term member of the Council on Foreign Relations.

 Dr. Kim’s writing has been featured in publications such as Foreign Affairs, Foreign Policy, International Security, The South China Morning Post, and The Washington Post.
 She has testified before the House Permanent Select Committee on Intelligence and the House Foreign Affairs Subcommittee on Terrorism, Nonproliferation, and Trade.

-Patricia received her PhD from the Department of Politics at Princeton University and her BA with highest distinction in political science and Asian studies from the University of California, Berkeley.
+Patricia received her doctoral degree from the Department of Politics at Princeton University and her bachelor's with highest distinction in political science and Asian studies from the University of California, Berkeley.
 She is fluent in Mandarin Chinese and Korean, and proficient in Japanese.